-Nomination Committee
+3. Nomination Committee

-Michael Cawley (Chairman), David Bonderman and Louise Phelan are the members of the Nomination Committee.
+Stan McCarthy (Chair), Howard Millar and Louise Phelan are the members of the Nomination Committee.
 The Nomination Committee assists the Board in ensuring that the composition of the Board and its Committees is appropriate to the needs of the Company by:

-- assessing the skills, knowledge, experience and diversity required on the Board and the extent to which each are represented; - establishing processes for the identification of suitable candidates for appointment to the Board; and - overseeing succession planning for the Board and senior management.
+- Assessing the skills, knowledge, experience and diversity required on the Board and the extent to which each are represented; - Establishing processes for the identification of suitable candidates for appointment to the Board; and - Overseeing succession planning for the Board and senior management.

-The role and responsibilities of the Nomination Committee are set out in its written terms of reference, which are available on the Company's website, https://investor.ryanair.com/governance.
+The role and responsibilities of the Nomination Committee are set out in its written terms of reference, which are available on the Company's website, https://investor.ryanair.com.
 The Nomination Committee uses its members' extensive business and professional contacts to identify suitable candidates.
 The Terms of Reference of the Nomination Committee are reviewed annually.
 The focus of the Nomination Committee is to maintain a Board which comprises the necessary expertise, quality and experience required by Ryanair to advance the Company and shareholder value.
-Ryanair recognises the benefits of gender diversity.
+Ryanair recognizes the benefits of gender diversity.